After your smart agents are installed, there are a few more steps needed to complete before piloting your Smart Agent devices with Relay.

-Smart Agents identify users at the device login level, so you need to use either an Active Directory bound Mac/Windows or a 365 bound Windows 10 device.
+Smart Agents identify users at the device login level, therefore Smart Agents support either an Active Directory-bound Mac/Windows or a 365 bound Windows 10 device.

 When the device is bound to the Active Directory, the Smart Agent will query the directory server to find the UPN to use as the email address.
 If the UPN is not found, the agent queries for an email address attribute.
 When either is not found, it will use the samAccountName from the login.